The Grand Canyon Railway

 The next day, Sunday, was cold and overcast.
 We waited for the morning passenger train to leave for the park.
 Then, after a detailed safety briefing, we backed our cars into the Williams Station for a photo opportunity.

-Group read to go at Williams AZ Station - Photo by Janelle Tilley
+Excursion group ready to go at Williams Station, photographed by Janelle Tilley

 The Group at Williams Station - Photo by Janelle Tilley